-Propagating succullents is the best way to fill out a pot-- because the clippings are a lot more succulent than their mother plant.
+Propagating succulents is the best way to fill out a pot-because the clippings are a lot more succulent than their mother plant.
 If you've noticed, succulents start to get leggy as they grow.
 And this is a good way to make sure your planters stay full and plump.
 Another reason to propagate?
 It's a very nice, personal, and inexpensive present to give to friends!
-Whatever your reason, as Martha says, "you can get a couple hundred dollars worth of plant off of one $9 plant!
+Whatever your reason, as Martha says, "You can get a couple hundred dollars worth of plant off of one $9 plant!
 It's a very smart thing to do."
-Watch how Martha does it.

 When Is the Best Time to Propagate Succulents?

 Propagation can be done year-round, but you'll get the best results during the spring and summer months when succulents are actively growing, advises Kremblas.
 Many people choose to propagate when their succulents get "leggy."
 As succulents age, some lose their dense, bushy shape as they reach towards the sunlight.
 Pruning the plant will help maintain its shape, and these cuttings can be used to produce new plants.

 There are different ways to propagate succulents.
 The most widely known is by taking a cutting.
 This method is ideal for mature succulents that have grown too tall and become leggy.
 Taking a good cutting is essential for setting your new succulent up for success.
 "To take a stem cutting, you'll always want to use a sharp, clean blade," advises Kremblas.
 "A clean cut gives your cutting the best chance at survival, minimizing the chance of fungus or disease."